Trump hails virus treatment, says he’s ready to do rallies

-Trump did not indicate where or when he might have contracted the virus, saying only, “If you’re anywhere around this thing you can catch it.”
-But he mentioned a recent Rose Garden event announcing his new Supreme Court nominee and a meeting with military families.
-He said family members often want to get up close to him and “kiss” and “hug” him.
+But the Commission on Presidential Debates announced that event would be held “virtually” in order to “protect the health and safety of all involved with the second presidential debate.”
+Trump swiftly rejected that offer, and his campaign later called on the commission to delay the final two debates by a week to alleviate concerns about an in-person contest.

-Trump credited the drug treatment with helping his recovery and suggested his diagnosis could be a “blessing in disguise” in the nation’s battle against the pandemic.
-In a White House video posted Wednesday evening, Trump said his illness had shed light on an experimental antibody cocktail that he tied to his improved condition.
+Over the objections of some aides, Trump returned to the Oval Office on Wednesday, even though a workspace had been set up in the residence.
+Aides were discussing a potential photo op with the president at the White House either Thursday or Friday but plans had not been finalized, according to two White House officials not authorized to publicly discuss internal deliberations.
+Only a few senior aides, medical staff and security personnel have laid eyes on the president since he returned to the White House on Monday afternoon.

-Questions continue to swirl about the trajectory of Trump’s recovery and when he might be able to return to normal activities, including campaigning, less than four weeks before Election Day.
-The video marked Trump’s first appearance before a camera — albeit a White House-operated one —in nearly two days.
-The White House has released only limited details about his condition and treatment, leading to questions about what lies ahead for Trump.
+On Thursday, Trump continued to praise an experimental drug for the seemingly quick pace of his recovery.
+He called his diagnosis a “blessing in disguise” in the nation’s battle against the pandemic, saying his illness had shed light on an experimental antibody drug that he tied to his improved condition.

-Trump received an experimental antiviral cocktail made by Regeneron through a “compassionate use” exemption, a recognition of the above-and-beyond standard of care he receives as president.
+Trump received an experimental antibody drug made by Regeneron through a “compassionate use” exemption, a recognition of the above-and-beyond standard of care he receives as president.
 The safety and effectiveness of the drug have not yet been proven.
 And there is no way for the president or his doctors to know that the drug had any effect.
 Most people recover from COVID-19.

 “I had tremendous luck with this Regeneron,” Trump said during the interview.